AdobeDocs/campaign-classic.en/help/configuration/using/anonymous-tracking.md

   ![](assets/webtracking_anonymous_set.png)

-* Web forms and surveys must be published and executed on the tracking server.
+* Web forms must be published and executed on the tracking server.
 The matching option must be selected in the deployment wizard.

   ![](assets/webtracking_publication_set_for_webapps.png)